equinor/iterative_ensemble_smoother/lasso.md

 # Lasso

-Notes on the Lasso approach for
+Notes on the Lasso approach for regularizing the forward model.

 ## Notation and preliminaries